Lorellana21/Bootcamp-exercises/Module-2-JAVASCRIPT/Lesson-2.04-Functions/exercise-6-Logging/readme.md

 - With a conditional we're going to check if the constant has no value, and if it does, we're going to print an error to the console saying:

 ```
-There is no element with class, id or tag called {here-elelector-name}.
+There is no element with class, id or tag called {here-seelector-name}.
 ```

 - Finally, after our conditional we will return the constant with the element.